legaard/mixtape/README.md

 ## Quick Start

-An example project can be found [here](https://github.com/legaard/fizzy/tree/master/src/example).

-The backbone of Fizzy is the user-defined builders - i.e. kind of an object blueprint - for construting different types of objects.
+The backbone of Fizzy is the user-defined builders - i.e. object constructor blueprints - for creating different types of objects.
 A builder can be created and added to the customizations property (see [`customize()`](####customize) to learn how to bundle builders) of the `Fixture` object like this:

 ```js
 const { Fixture, PrimitiveType, Builder } = require('fizzy');